martineberlein/misprediction_explanation/README.md

 -evaluation: contains experimental results in .csv files and graphs
 -grammars: contains grammars needed for ISLearn
 -mmd: contains MMD implementation from Cito et al.
 -output: contains the raw output of all experiments
+-thesis: contains digital version of the master thesis
 -tree: contains decision trees trained to extract rules

 -construct-grammar.py: code to construct grammars for ISLearn